Thousands commemorate Italy's fascist dictator Mussolini

 To avoid having their message misrepresented, Santarelli asked the rank and file present not to speak to journalists.
 Most complied.

+A young American man wearing a T-shirt with a hand-drawn swastika inside a heart and the words “Brand New Dream,’’ and a fascist fez said he had timed his European vacation to coincide with the 100th anniversary of the March on Rome so he could participate in the march in Predappio.
+He declined to identify himself, other than to say he was from New Jersey, and lamented there was no fascist group back home to join.

-Rachele Massimi traveled with a group four hours from Rome on Sunday to participate in the event, bringing her 3-year-old who watched the march from a stroller.
+Rachele Massimi traveled with a group four hours from Rome on Sunday to participate in the event, bringing her 3-year-old who watched from a stroller.

 “It’s historic,” Massimi said.
 “It’s a memory."